bwsw/cloudstack-ui/docs/source/CS-UI_Webshell.rst

 - Low interactivity and slow throughput of the terminal interface;
 - Lack of possibility to copy/paste text from the user's local machine;
 - Missing feature to complete the session by timeout;
-- Access to the virtual machine in out-of-band mode, which allows to perform a number of insecure operations.
+- Access to the virtual machine in out-of-band mode, which allows performing a number of insecure operations.

 WebShell plugin solves these problems: